MiniWorks® EX Purifier System

 - Effective Against: Viruses (99.99%), bacteria (99.9999%), protozoa (99.9%) and particulate.
 Meets U.S. EPA drinking water standards* and NSF protocol P231 testing standard.

 - Iodine-Free: Aquatabs tablets inactivate viruses without bad-tasting iodine.
+Includes 50 individually packaged tablets.
+Each tablet treats up to 2 quarts of water depending on conditions.

 - Reliable: Filter’s durable ceramic/carbon element ensures safe, taste-free water—even with frequent, heavy use.